Iron Deficiencies: Plant Foods That Can Help

 Here, we reveal the main causes of iron deficiency or anaemia and we share with you the most potent plant foods to help keep your iron levels in check.

 Anaemia literally means to have a lack of blood, but more specifically it’s a lack of red blood cells and/or haemoglobin.
 This results in a reduced ability of the blood to transfer oxygen to the tissues.

 Haemoglobin, the oxygen-carrying protein in the red blood cells, has to be present to ensure adequate oxygenation of all body tissues and organs.

 Anaemia can develop from a variety of underlying causes, and can develop from genetic factors or nutritional deficiencies.
 Anaemia is classified according to the size of the red blood cell: decreased (microcytic), normal (normocytic) or enlarged (macrocytic or megaloblastic).

-Anaemia can also be caused by bleeding from menstruation, haemorrhoids or because you take aspirin.
+Anaemia can also be caused by bleeding from menstruation, haemorrhoids or from excess use of pain killer such as aspirin.
 It may also be that your bone marrow simply isn’t making the right kind of blood.